 About the Author

-David A. Grant is a writer based in New Hampshire and the author of Metamorphosis, Surviving Brain Injury.
+David A. Grant is a writer based in New Hampshire.
 A survivor of a harrowing cycling accident in 2010, David openly shares his experience, strength and hope as a brain injury survivor.